opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-01.md

 One plus one equals two.
 ```

-That works but it's more expressive in a mathematical form:
+That works but it's more expressive (to programmers at least!) in a mathematical form:

 ```
 1 + 1 = 2
 ```

-The mathematical form is more concise than the long hand so there is a win in productivity but that's not what makes it more expressive. [ And by the way I'm not saying that English is not expressive.
-I'm not totally crazy. ]
+The mathematical form is more concise than the long hand so there is a win in productivity but that's not what makes it more expressive for this context.

 The increase in expressivity comes from the **meaning** behind the mathematical syntax.
 English grammar is open whereas the grammar of mathematical expressions is closed or at least constrained to some well defined semantics.

-Parsing the mathematical expression is easier than the English version if you are familiar with those semantics but otherwise it's just a pile of symbolic gibberish.
-And so, talking of gibberish let's take the maths up a level (to about as far as I can safely go to be honest) and compare arithmetic against algebra
+Parsing the mathematical expression is easier than the English version if you are familiar with the syntax and semantics but otherwise it's just a pile of symbolic gibberish.
+The need to understand this extra level of symbology has a price - so it has to be worth paying.
+And not everybody, as we recall from school, wanted to pay it.
+Whenever we increase expressivity - be it in maths or poetry or music we lose some people along the way.

+And so, talking of losing people, let's take the maths up a level (to about as far as I can safely go to be honest) and compare arithmetic against algebra

 ```
 1 + 1 = 2  ; arithmetic